flamsanct/flamsanct.github.io/polygon/README.md

 # How to Add the Polygon Network to MetaMask

-There's two ways to add the Polygon network to Metamask: using an easy *automatic* method or entering values into Metamask *manually*.
+There's two ways to add the Polygon network to MetaMask: using an easy *automatic* method or entering values into MetaMask *manually*.

 ## Option 1: Automatically Using Polygonscan's One Click Setup Button